 Play "Pass the Cube."
-Gather children in a circle.
+Gather the children in a circle.
 Indicate the large die.
-Say: This die is a cube.
+Ask: Who knows the name of this shape?
+Right, this die is a cube.
 Say, cube.
 Use both hands to pass the cube to the child to your right until the music stops.
 When the music stops, freeze.
 Repeat several times.